 - Using a sledge hammer to move a weight (simulates chopping a hole)

-- Dragging an uncharged 100’ section of 5” hose
+- Dragging an uncharged 100-foot section of 5-inch hose

-- Lifting one end of a 35’ ladder to its brackets
+- Lifting one end of a 35-foot ladder to its brackets

 Step 6 - Background Investigation

-- The Department will conduct background investigations on more candidates than there are vacancies, because it is common that background information will eliminate some candidates from consideration for hire.
+- The Department will conduct background investigations on more candidates than there are vacancies, because it is common that background investigation results will eliminate some candidates from consideration for hire.

 - The background investigation is very extensive and requires the candidates to sign an authorization form.
 It will include previous work references, criminal and civil records checks, personal references, and checks with landlords, neighbors, etc. among other things.

 - Candidates will not be considered without multiple reference checks from previous employment.

 - Contingent job offers will be made to candidates who are selected by the department.

 - The Human Resources Department will make conditional job offers to those the department plans to hire.